 Pension plans also have investment policies.
-These generally are written guidelines or general instructions for making investment management decisions.
-The investment policy of the Plan is to invest Plan assets over a diverse spectrum of asset classes and investment strategies to maximize return potential while minimizing volatility or risk to the extent possible.
+These generally are written guidelines or broad instructions for making investment management decisions.
+As outlined in the investment policy, the Plan is to invest Plan assets over a diverse spectrum of asset classes and investment strategies to maximize return potential while minimizing volatility or risk to the extent possible.